5ajaki/SPP2-Applications/20502-SPP2_ NameHash Labs - Application.md

 Additionally, some Target Deliverables may have dependencies on external parties that are not fully under our control.
 For example, some of our Target Deliverables are dependent on the launch of ENSv2.
 We cannot fully control when ENSv2 launches.
 If Target Deliverables become blocked due to external parties, we reserve the right to replace an impacted Target Deliverable with an alternate of approximately equal or greater scope.

 We have a discussion open with ENS Labs about the possibility of an ENS Referral Program launching as part of ENSv1, rather than ENSv2.
 In the event the ENS DAO votes to approve and fund alternate ENS Referral Program strategies from those we have proposed, we reserve the right to replace impacted Target Deliverables with alternates of approximately equal or greater scope.
-If our Extended Scope is approved and the situation described in this clause is triggered, we will coordinate with Metagov Stewards on a responsible solution, such as us transferring the $50k in guaranteed ENSv2 Referral Programs funding into whatever pool of funds is servicing the alternate ENS Referral Program strategy, such that the broader intentions motivating the approval of our extended budget are followed as best as possible.
+If the situation described in this clause is triggered, we will coordinate with Metagov Stewards on a responsible solution, such as us transferring the $50k in guaranteed ENSv2 Referral Programs funding into whatever pool of funds is servicing the alternate ENS Referral Program strategy, such that the broader intentions motivating the approval of our extended budget are followed as best as possible.

-The following tables identify a quarterly breakdown of Target Deliverables for each of the ENS Infrastructure Solutions in our “basic” and “extended” scope.
+The following tables identify a quarterly breakdown of Target Deliverables for each of the ENS Infrastructure Solutions in our “basic” scope.

 Each quarter listed in these tables is relative to (the commencement date of SPP2 funding streams) + (3 months \* quarter) ~ ending day of that calendar month.